Below Are Descriptions of CB7's Standing Committees

 Meets on the third Wednesday of the month, 7:00 PM

-Members: Tina Branham, Louisa Craddock, Sheldon J. Fine, Jeanette Rausch, Peter Samton, Ethel Sheffer, Howard Yaruss
+Members: Tina Branham, Louisa Craddock, Sheldon J. Fine, Natasha Kazmi, Jeanette Rausch, Seema Reddy, Melissa K. Rosenberg, Peter Samton, Ethel Sheffer.

 The Land Use Committee gives Upper West Side residents and businesses a role in molding the form and content of our urban space.
 The Committee considers proposed land development or enlargement of existing projects which require permission of the Board of Standards and Appeals or the City Planning Commission.
 These include variances from permitted bulk, size or use rules, amendments to the Zoning Resolution, large scale projects, notifications to restrictive declarations, and the formulation and review of environmental impact studies.
 Additionally, the Land Use Committee pro-actively seeks to develop a long-term vision for development on the Upper West Side.